melezhik/sparky/posts/SparkyAsSimpleOrchestratorforSelfHostedClusters.md

 Again to track changes in real time we need to go to Sparky UI and wait till all jobs are finished

-Once podman basic resources are setup, let create a very simple scenario to deploy podman containers on our cluster:
+Once podman basic resources are setup, let's create a very simple scenario to deploy podman containers on our cluster:

 `nano update.raku`